f5devcentral/f5-agility-labs-dns/docs/class2/module3/lab2.rst

 DNS Express
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now that we have a nameserver defined, we must configure the DNSX zone.
-When complete the BIG-IP will begin requesting zone transfers for  *example.com from that name server.
+When completed, the BIG-IP will begin requesting zone transfers for  *example.com* from that name server.

 Navigate to **DNS  ››  Zones : Zones : Zone List**